Modifying the DHCP Options Set Associated with a Net

 The UPDATE DHCP OPTIONS SET dialog box appears.

-4. In the list, select the DHCP options set you want to associate with your Net.
+3. In the DHCP options list, select the DHCP options set you want to associate with your Net.

 The DHCP options set is associated with the Net and replaces the previous set.